miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 	witchman

 Steeds:
 Match the size of your rider to an appropriate beast.
-For instance, imps can ride rats, bats, and ravens, while goblins have the option to ride wolves and deer.
-Humans have a range of options that includes horses, ents, unicorns, minotaurs, and dragons.

 Examples of steeds: